|

 around the World.

-everything here comes with a certificate (except where noted) and our
+everything here comes with a certificate (including with the price) and our

 lifetime guarantee of authenticity and provenance.